andrerpena/react-mde/readme.md

 If you want to create your own layout, please take a look at the source code of the `ReactMde` component: https://github.com/andrerpena/react-mde/blob/master/src/ReactMde.tsx.
-It's easy to simply create your own, only leveraging the internal components.
-These internal components are accessible like this:
+It's easy to simply create your own, only leveraging the internal components you'd like or laying them out in the way you prefer

     import * as ReactMde from 'react-mde';
     // Now you have (among other utility modules):